kuzudb/kuzu-blog/src/content/post/2023-10-25-kuzuexplorer.md

 ## Shell Panel: Query Result Visualization

-Using KùzuExplorer, you can also issue Cypher queries similar to Kùzu's [command line interface](//docs.kuzudb.com/installation#command-line), and visualize the results of these queries.
+Using KùzuExplorer, you can also issue Cypher queries similar to Kuzu's [command line interface](//docs.kuzudb.com/installation#command-line), and visualize the results of these queries.
 To issue queries go to the `Shell` tab on the right corner and you can type a Cypher query.